Franklin Field

 Franklin Field is a sports stadium in Philadelphia, Pennsylvania, at the eastern edge of the University of Pennsylvania's campus.
 Named after Penn's founder, Benjamin Franklin, it is the home stadium for the Penn Relays, and the university's venue for football, track and field, and lacrosse.
 Franklin is also used by Penn students for recreation, intramural and club sports, including touch football and cricket; it is also the site of Penn's commencement exercises, weather permitting.

-Franklin Field is the oldest still operating college football stadium in the nation.
-It was the first college stadium in the United States with a scoreboard and the second with an upper deck of seats.
+Franklin Field is the oldest still operating college football site in the nation.
+(Note: Harvard Stadium, opened in 1903, is recognized as the oldest original stadium structure still in use for college football.
+While Franklin Field (1895) is the oldest site in continuous use, its current stadium structure dates from a 1922 reconstruction.
+Harvard Stadium, in contrast, retains its original reinforced-concrete structure, making it the oldest actual stadium building still hosting college football games.)
+Franklin Field was the first college stadium in the United States with a scoreboard and the second with an upper deck of seats.
 In 1922, it was the site of the first radio broadcast of a football game on WIP, as well as of the first television broadcast of a football game by Philco.

 From 1958 through 1970, Franklin Field was the home of the Philadelphia Eagles of the National Football League (NFL).
 It hosted the NFL Championship Game in December 1960, as the Eagles defeated the Green Bay Packers by four points.

 History

 19th century

 Until around 1860, the grounds of what became Franklin Field served as a potter's field.
 The crania of some of these individuals were acquired by Samuel Morton and are now housed in the Penn Museum.

 Franklin Field was built for and dedicated on April 20, 1895, for the first running of the Penn Relays.
-The Field supplemented and eventually replaced the venue called University Athletic Grounds, which was located a few blocks west on a block bounded by Spruce Street (north), 38th Street (east), Pine Street (south), Woodland Avenue and 37th Street T-intersection (northwest).
+The Field supplemented and eventually replaced the venue called University Athletic Grounds, which was located a few blocks west on a block bounded by Spruce Street (north), 36th Street (east), Pine Street (south), Woodland Avenue and 37th Street T-intersection (northwest).
 Its location was typically given as "37th and Spruce".